BeomjoonGoh/vim-easy-term/README.md

 See `:help easy_term_usage` for more information.

-## Communication Between Vim and Terminal
+## Communication between Vim and Terminal

 ### Vim to terminal